13. Prophecies Fulfilling - Revelation Chapter Seventeen - The Present Prophetic Age

 Rev 17:1 And there came one of the seven angels which had the seven vials, and talked with me, saying unto me, Come hither; I will shew unto thee the judgment of the great whore that sitteth upon many waters.

-John spoke to one of the seven angels with one of the seven vials (bowls).
+John spoke to one of the seven angels who had one of the seven vials (bowls).
 Which angel?
 And by extension, which vile or bowl?
-The fact that John was speaking to one of the angles of destruction previously described in Chapter 16 shows that the forthcoming events are linked to the events described earlier; we are not looking at a new phase in history but a continuation of previous judgements.
-At the end of the chapter the fall of Babylon is described.
+The fact that John was speaking to one of the angels previously described in Chapter 16 shows that the forthcoming events are linked to the events described earlier; we are not looking at a new phase in history but a continuation of previous judgements.
+At the end of Chapter 17 the fall of Babylon is described.

 ...Rev 17:2 With whom the kings of the earth have committed fornication, and the inhabitants of the earth have been made drunk with the wine of her fornication.
 3 So he carried me away in the spirit into the wilderness: and I saw a woman sit upon a scarlet-coloured beast, full of names of blasphemy, having seven heads and ten horns.

-It is important in interpreting Revelation to use scripture to interpret scripture.
-The 'kings of the earth' is a reference to Jeremiah 51:7 where the 'kings of the earth' are those who were under the influence of the spirit of Babylon.
-By extension in this context the 'kings of the earth' may not extend to the entire world but only to those who are under the beast's (whore's) influence i.e., those seeking an alternative kingdom to that of Christ.
+There are several scriptural references to the 'kings of the earth,' perhaps Psalm 2 is the best known.
+These kings represent anti-Christian powers.
+The 'kings of the earth' is also a reference to Jeremiah 51:7 where the 'kings of the earth' are those who were under the influence of the spirit of Babylon; they invaded and took Jerusalem.
+By extension in this context the 'kings of the earth' may not extend to the entire world but only to those who are under the beast's (whore's) influence i.e., those seeking an alternative kingdom to that of Christ - a new Babylon.

-The fornication in view in this text is the allure of world government.
+The word 'fornication' in this context is the allure of world government.
 This is the ultimate form of idolatry in which man is his own god.
 The opening statement in this passage refers to political leaders who saw ancient Babylon as the model for political organisation of mankind.
 In the Babylonian context the 'earth' was the extent of the 'civilized world' i.e., Babylonia.
 In our day 'globalists' have the same agenda but their ambition is to control the entire world.

-Several organizations are in competition to achieve global governance: the freemasons, the illuminati (perhaps), the Bilderbergers, the World Economic Forum, Communist China, the United Nations, and political Islam.
+Several organizations are in competition to achieve global governance: the freemasons, the illuminati (perhaps), the Bilderbergers, the World Economic Forum, Communist China, the United Nations, 'political' Islam and a recently emerged 'BRICS' grouping: Brazil, Russia, India, China and South Africa.
+There is no shortage of candidate organisations and movements competing for world domination.

-'The wilderness' recalls the territory in which the Hebrew people sojourned after leaving Egypt.
-The land includes the Sinai Peninsula after crossing the 'Red Sea.'
+'The wilderness' describes the territory in which the Hebrew people sojourned after leaving Egypt.
+The land is in the Sinai Peninsula.

-We have encountered the 'beast with seven heads and ten horns' before: Revelation 13.
+We have encountered the 'beast with seven heads and ten horns' before - Revelation 13.
 Following the fall of the Roman empire in AD476, the only civil structure that was left was the Church of Rome.
 The territory of the western Roman empire ultimately divided into ten kingdoms (hence ten horns on the beast), seven of which were under Christian kings, the remainder under pagan kings.
-The last of the three pagan kings were conquered.
-The Roman empire was then fully re-constituted in territorial, political and religious terms under one church leader.
+The last of the three pagan kings were conquered by an army 'borrowed' from the related Byzantine empire.
+The Roman empire was then fully re-constituted in territorial, political, and religious terms under one leader.

-What we see in Revelation 17 is the return of the beast, to re-build the Roman empire.
-The ten kings may represent ten nations which will contribute to the authority of the re-emergent beast (as did the ten kings whose authority was endorsed by the church as above) or they may symbolise the ideological connection between the two beasts; hence the actual number of nations within the confederation may differ; we shall soon see.
-The beast of Revelation 13 had both temporal power as well as spiritual (religious) authority.
+What we see in Revelation 17 is the return of 'the beast' which is a reincarnation of demonic imperialism, copying the Roman empire.
+The ten kings may represent ten nations which will subjugate themselves to the authority of the re-emergent beast.
+The beast of Revelation 13 had both temporal power and spiritual (religious) authority.
 So also, likely will be the next version of the Roman empire.

 Rev 17:4 And the woman was arrayed in purple and scarlet colour, and decked with gold and precious stones and pearls, having a golden cup in her hand full of abominations and filthiness of her fornication.